spryker/code-migrator/README.md

 ## Documentation

-To run the updater go to the cloned repository and execute
+To run the updater go to the root directory of you project and execute

 ```
-vendor/bin/migrate spryker:migrate -h
+php vendor/spryker/code-migrator/src/index.php spryker:migrate -h
 ```

 The `-h` option will show you how to configure and use this command.